 2. Manage your staff with training on customer service basics

 In any season, your staff should follow best practices for customer service.
-These include answering phone calls in a timely manner, addressing customer concerns during a bid, and communicating effectively throughout the project’s lifecycle.
+These include answering and returning phone calls in a timely manner, addressing customer concerns during a bid, and communicating effectively throughout the project’s lifecycle.
 Customers want to know that their homes are in good hands.

 Having everyone on the same page regarding customer communication is vital for your business.
 If business has yet to ramp up for the season, take the time to train crew members on customer service.
 Simply asking the customer if he or she is satisfied with the job can go a long way.
 Stay in touch with these customers, too.
 A customer who is happy with your team’s work is more likely to provide a referral or testimonial for your business.

 EagleView asked contractors about customer service best practices during roof repairs and replacements.
 See what one contractor had to say below.